Trip Harting Fund for Graduate or Current Pony Club Members

 The Trip Harting Fund was created with donations to TDF from Trip's friends and supporters after he passed away in 2008.
-This fund will provide grants up to $500 for a current or graduate rider with a Pony Club Rating of B or A to assist in attending the USDF 'L' Education Program or USDF Instructor/Trainer Program.
-Currently, one annual grant of $500 is available to the chosen rider, as determined by the Selection Committee.
+This fund will provide grants up to $500 for current or graduate riders with a Pony Club Rating of A, B, or C rating to attend an educational event of his/her choice.
+Preference will be given to riders with A or B rating.

 The online application and required documents must be received by TDF on or before March 25th.
 A final decision will be announced by May 1st; therefore, the grant must be used for an event that falls after May 1st of the year in which you apply.

 - Applicant must be a U.S. Citizen or Permanent Resident.

 - Funding cannot be used for competition entries, vet and/or farrier expenses, or the purchase of a horse or equipment.
 Funding must be used for the event/training specified in the grant application.